xpectro93/Dumblr/README.md

 - User can make, edit, delete a post.
 - User can follow another user.
 - User can like/unlike another users post.
+- Tags can be added to post.
+If tag is clicked user is taken to a page with all posts with same tags.

 ## Technologiest
 - React